-Students who are recipients of scholarships from religious institutions, foundations, corporations, individuals, or other organizations outside the University should complete one Outside Scholarship Report Form for each outside scholarship and submit to the Cashier's Office so that the award can be reflected in the student's financial aid award package.
+Students who are recipients of scholarships from religious institutions, foundations, corporations, individuals, or other organizations outside the University should complete the online Outside Scholarship Report Form for each outside scholarship so that the award can be reflected in the student's financial aid award package.
 Organizations should send scholarship checks to the Cashier's Office, One Bear Place #97048, Waco, TX 76798-7048.
+For questions about outside scholarships, contact Outside Awards@baylor.edu.

-If you have questions about tuition, fees, or financial settlement that are not covered here, visit the Student Financial Services website at www.baylor.edu/sfs or contact the Cashier's Office at Cashiers_Office@baylor.edu or (254) 710-2311.
+If you have questions about tuition, fees, or financial settlement that are not covered here, visit the Student Financial Services website www.baylor.edu/sfs or contact the Cashier's Office at Cashiers\Office@baylor.edu or (254) 710-2311.